What is the difference between an infrared heater vs an electric heater?

 There are several good reasons for buying a convection based electric heater: it moves the air around the room, it’s quiet, and offers an even heating source.

-If you’re looking for the best space heater for bathroom, then this is a good choice.
+If you’re looking for the best space heater for bathroom or the best wall mounted electric heaters available, then this is a good choice.

 Next, we’ll go over the various types of infrared heaters and electric heaters.

 Infrared heaters come in many forms and have various applications.

 Based on heating intensity alone, there are three main types to consider: